rsmusllp/king-phisher/INSTALL.md

 directory as such: ```sudo tools/install.sh```.
 This will download all the required packages and set up a default server configuration.

-**WARNING** If installing the server component of King Phisher, the automated install script with use the tempalate configuration file which specifies SQLite as the database backend.
+**WARNING:** If installing the server component of King Phisher, the automated install script with use the tempalate configuration file which specifies SQLite as the database backend.
 It is highly recommended that PostgreSQL be used over SQLite to support future database upgrades.
 For more information on selecting